Knowing the source of cooking fats and oils is as important as knowing how they are made.

 Unsaturated fats come from both animal and plant products.
 There are two types:

-While some fats are healthier than others, limit added fats and oils to three to six teaspoons per day.
+While some fats are healthier than others, limit added fats and oils to three to six teaspoons each day.
 Include fats used in cooking, baking, salads, and spreads on bread.

 Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ahc-90648; Allina Health's Patient Education Department, Understanding cooking fats and oils, nutr-ahc-12725 (9/05); USDA Nutrient Database for Standard Reference (Release 14); National Sunflower Association; Flax Council of Canada